 With the opening of the Pittsburgh Botanic Garden located in Collier and North Fayette Townships, Pittsburghers may have regained paradise.
-The sprawling 460-acre garden is situated on abandoned mining land and when completed, will be one of the largest botanic gardens in the world, and the only one in the United States constructed on reclaimed land.
+The sprawling 460-acre garden is situated on abandoned mining land.
+When completed, it will be one of the largest botanic gardens in the world, and the only one in the United States constructed on reclaimed land.

-The garden has been two decades in the making and will open in stages with a target date of 2025 or sooner for the completion of the garden.
+The garden has been two decades in the making and will open in stages with a target date of 2025 or sooner for its completion.
 While many cities, even those much smaller than Pittsburgh, have botanic gardens, the region did not have one until now.
-In 1988 the idea of establishing a botanic garden in the Pittsburgh area sprouted while a group of garden enthusiasts was out to dinner.
+In 1988 the idea of establishing a botanic garden in the Pittsburgh area sprouted when a group of garden enthusiasts were out to dinner.
 Among the group was Frank Pizzi, the curator of horticulture at the Pittsburgh Zoo and PPG Aquarium.
 The group knew that for the garden to become a reality it needed to be located near Pittsburgh and the land needed to be affordable.
 Allegheny County had an abundance of unused acreage.
 Abandoned mining land adjacent to Settlers Cabin Park would be perfect.
 The group, which had formed as a nonprofit in 1991, leased the property in 1998 from the county for 99 years on a renewable lease.

 The Making of the Botanic Garden

 “For many years, people thought this garden was not going to happen,” said Kitty Vagley, Director of Development for the Pittsburgh Botanic Garden, “but this is a grass-roots effort on the part of Pittsburghers.
 The people here are working to make it happen.”